 Whenever possible the right mouse button uses an inverse operation like darken if the mode is Brighten.

 Some paint modes do color calculations.
 Because there are only 256 colors that can be used the quality of the result may be poor if your palette does not contain proper entries.
-The more colors of different kind your color table contains the better the results will be.
+The more colors of different kind your color palette contains the better the results will be.

 Some modes can be scaled, e.g. setting up a strength value.
 If this is the case then a corresponding edit field appears at the label of the currently selected paint mode.